 Pantone: | PMS Process Black C |

-What is the Arizona Cardinals logo?
+What does the Arizona Cardinals logo represent?

 The Arizona Cardinals logo illustrates the club’s name.
-It depicts the head of a bird from the cardinal family.
+It features the head of a bird from the cardinal family.
 The main part of the plumage is dark red, the area around the eye and beak is black, the outline is also black, and the beak itself is yellow.

-Why are the Arizona Cardinals called the Cardinals?
+Why are the Arizona Cardinals called cardinals?

-What is the AZ Cardinals mascot?
+What is the mascot of the AZ Cardinals team?